Austin 7: Austin Seven Swallow

 With its bright two-tone colour scheme and a style befitting more expensive cars of the time, together with its low cost (£175), the Swallow proved popular and was followed in 1928 by a saloon version: the Austin Seven Swallow Saloon.

-Approximately 3,500 bodies of various styles were produced up until 1932, when Lyons started making complete cars under the SS brand.
+Approximately 3,500 bodies of various styles were produced up until 1932, when Lyons started making complete cars under the SS cars marque.

 Such was the demand for the Austin Seven Swallows that Lyons was forced to move in 1928 from Blackpool to new premises in Coventry.
 It was, in part, the success of the Swallows that laid the foundations of what was to become, by 1945, Jaguar Cars.

 Licensed production

 Versions of the Austin 7 were made under licence by American Austin from 1930, Dixi (later bought by BMW) in Germany from 1927 and Rosengart in France from 1928.
 Austin 7s were also manufactured by Nissan (Datsun) but reports differ as to whether these were built under licence or were unlicensed copies.
 In addition, rolling chassis were exported to Australia to have locally made bodies attached.